 Hungary-based Balázs Kovács of Extras Casting is the casting director for background actors on “The Witcher.”
 There are currently no open calls for Season 2 background talent, but be sure to check Extras Casting’s website and social media for updates.

 “The Witcher” was filmed at various locations in Europe and will start filming Season 2 in the United Kingdom.
 When it comes to being an extra, it’s helpful to be local to the area.
 Because background work often does not include relocation or travel stipends, being a local hire is crucial for getting repeat work as an extra.
-For more information on what it means to be a local hire, click here.

 For more information on how to land work and make a living as a background actor, check out Backstage’s guide to working as an extra.